ungoogled-software/ungoogled-chromium/FAQ.md

 4. Click the "Download now" button, then install.

 There are also ways to get Google's Flash player or other versions.
 See http://chromium.woolyss.com/#flash for more details.

+## FIDO U2F security keys are not working in Google sign in

+Google sign in uses a specific extension to access the security key's information.
+You'll need to install [this extension](https://chrome.google.com/webstore/detail/gnubbyd/beknehfpfkghjoafdifaflglpjkojoco) to make this function.
+After installation you might need to restart your computer to make it work.